-According to the complainant, Mr. Sa'adat was transferred from Rimon prison to an unknown detention facility in Israel.
-The former member of parliament was reportedly placed in solitary confinement.
-Mr. Sa'adat has allegedly no access to medical care, water or electricity due to the severe limitations imposed by the Israeli Prison Service (IPS) in all prison cells, which also extends to restrictions on food supply.
+Mr. Sa'adat's detention conditions, as well as those of all the Palestinian inmates detained in Israeli prisons, have reportedly deteriorated since the Hamas attack on 7 October.
+Mr. Sa'adat was reportedly transferred from Rimon prison to an unknown detention facility in Israel.
+He was also reportedly placed in solitary confinement with no access to medical care, water or electricity due to the severe limitations imposed by the Israeli Prison Service (IPS) in all prison cells, which also extends to restrictions on food supply.
 Mr. Sa'adat is also denied access to showers, hygiene essentials and water, which the IPS has reportedly restricted to less than an hour a day.
 The toilets are not functional, thereby denying Mr. Sa'adat minimum sanitary standards.
+The ICRC, the only organization allowed by the Israeli authorities to visit Palestinian inmates held in Israel, has been denied access to Israeli prisons, while family visits facilitated by the ICRC have been prohibited.
+Only lawyers have been granted the right to visit their clients.

-According to a public report1 issued by Israeli human rights organizations, including the Public Committee Against Torture in Israel and Physicians for Human Rights Israel on 16 February 2024, "since Hamas' attack on October 7, 2023, and the subsequent Israeli offensive on Gaza, there has been a marked and severe escalation in the abuse of Palestinian detainees and prisoners incarcerated in Israeli prisons and detention facilities.
-Over the last four months, at least seven Palestinians have died while in custody in Israeli prisons and ad-hoc detention facilities, with initial
+According to a public report1 issued by Israeli human rights organizations, including the Public Committee Against Torture in Israel and Physicians for Human Rights Israel, on 16 February 2024, "since Hamas' attack on October 7, 2023, and the subsequent Israeli offensive on Gaza, there has been a marked and severe escalation in the abuse of Palestinian detainees and prisoners incarcerated in Israeli prisons and detention facilities.
+Over the last four months, at least seven Palestinians have died while in custody in Israeli prisons and ad-hoc detention facilities, with initial evidence and testimonies suggesting that at least some of these deaths were connected to instances of severe violence by IPS officers".
+The report aims to address the widespread abuse inflicted by IPS officers on Palestinian prisoners.